 It's not that great skin care can't make a huge difference in the appearance of your skin (believe us, we know the remarkable benefits a state-of-the-art skin-care routine can provide) but age, muscle movement, fat loss, gravity, and sun damage among other factors will eventually take its toll and your face will start looking older around the age of 40-45.
 Left alone, it's inevitably a downhill ride from there; none of us are Benjamin Button.

 Dermal fillers are one way to truly get a lot of your youthful appearance back.
-In fact, when celebrities, models, and women all over the world age 45 or older have facial skin that looks really smooth and young, you can bet a big part of the reason is that they have had dermal filler injections.
+In fact, when celebrities, models, and women all over the world age 45 or older have facial skin that looks really smooth, plump, and young, you can bet a big part of the reason is that they have had dermal filler injections.

 If you can get over the fear of needles (no injections are pleasant) and are done wasting money on wrinkle or so-called "lifting" creams that didn't work, then perhaps you should consider dermal fillers.

 Once you've decided this cosmetic corrective treatment may be right for you, the next question is which dermal filler is the best one.
 How do you begin to choose given the vast number of fillers available?
 Talk about decision paralysis!
 Weighing out the pros and cons is important and the information may surprise you!
 After reading this you will have a much better understanding of what is possible, what the risks are, and how not to get duped by misinformation about fillers.